slcnyagmurnew/delivery-pickup-analysis/README.md

-**A new Redis Graph would be created for each hour but there is no enough data.**
+**A new Redis Graph would be created for each hour but there is no enough data for time series.
+Also, this data can be used to detect novelties with different techniques (ml, statistics etc.)**